Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 - [ ] Confirm that the commit history for this current branch includes all commits that are currently also on `main`, including the recent commit.

-- [ ] Implement the income deductions feature by adding the following code to the end of `income_tax.py`
+- [ ] Implement the income deductions feature by adding the following code to the end of `income_tax.py`, after the definition of the `calculate_tax_2020` function.

 ```python
 DEDUCTION_CATEGORIES = (